-To enable co-management for already SCCM Managed Devices with Intune, you need to select following option.
-To facilitate co-management for devices managed by SCCM and configure.
-Select either ALL or Pilot from the drop-down menu to manage all/pilot SCCM clients via Intune.
+To enable co-management for already SCCM Managed Devices with Intune, you must select the following option.
+To facilitate co-management for devices managed by SCCM and configured.
+Select ALL or Pilot from the drop-down menu to manage all/pilot SCCM clients via Intune.

 Enable Co-management for Intune Managed Devices

-To enable co-management for already, Intune managed devices with SCCM; you need to create an application in Intune.
-This application will install SCCM client onto Intune managed devices.
-SCCM team provided sample command line to install SCCM client.
+To enable co-management for already Intune managed devices with SCCM, you need to create an application in Intune.
+This application will install the SCCM client onto Intune managed devices.
+The SCCM team provided a sample command line to install the SCCM client.

 Following is the sample command line provided in the wizard of Enable Co-Management page:-

 CCMSETUPCMD=”/mp:https://ACMCMG021.CLOUDAPP.NET/CCM_Proxy_MutualAuth/72057567037927944 CCMHOSTNAME=ACMCMG01.CLOUDAPP.NET/CCM_Proxy_MutualAuth/72057594037927944 SMSSiteCode=PR3 SMSMP=https://SCCM_PROD.INTUNE.COM AADTENANTID=67BB8C6D-7266-4FAA-A290-5EDD572C2210 AADCLIENTAPPID=046cb662-0208-4bab-8118-4be4bd132bf2 AADRESOURCEURI=https://ConfigMgrService1 SMSPublicRootKey=0602000000A”